HueStudios/HueLang/SPEC.md

 #### Value stack

 When a word evaluates to a value (For example how the word ``20`` could evaluate to the integer 20), it is pushed to the value stack.
-Primary words may then pop values from the value stack, operate on them, and optionally pushing a result back.
+Primary words may then pop values from the value stack, operate on them, and optionally push a result back.

 ### Compilation